Mesmaroth/discord-AkephalosBot/README.md

 Library: [Discord.io](https://github.com/izy521/discord.io)

 ##Features:
- - Making commands can be written without a hassle.
+ - Making commands can be written without a hassle in coding.
- - Making commands within the discord client.
+ - Making quick and simple commands within the discord client.
- - Custom sounds ready, just drag and drop to the folder and your done.
+ - Custom sounds ready to be played, just drag and drop to the folder and your done.
  - Twitch/Hitbox live stream check.
- - Adding custom memes made easy.
+ - Admin purging messages
- - Ask Clever Bot anything.
+ - Clever Bot implemented, ask him anything.
 If you have any questions please ask them in my test Server:

 [![Discord](https://discordapp.com/api/servers/160436336095002624/widget.png?style=banner3)](https://discord.gg/0tYqr4FWusEQHErS)

-If you don't want to setup a bot, you can also test out my bot by [Authorizing AkephalosBot](https://discordapp.com/oauth2/authorize?&client_id=158451686627737600&scope=bot)
+If you don't want to setup a bot, you can also test this bot by [Authorizing AkephalosBot](https://discordapp.com/oauth2/authorize?&client_id=158451686627737600&scope=bot) to your server.

 ## Installation:
  You need Node.js 0.12.x or greater installed.
 Along with making sure NPM is installed when installing Node.js Once installed you need to download the discord library `npm install discord.io` after you have installed the library you then you need to install the required modules to run this bot.